VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 <div class='guideSection' markdown='1'>
 <a id='SPhase2'></a>

-Happy to show you his new shinny room, *Erichtonios* will cast **Aetherflail**.
+Happy to show you his new shiny room, *Erichtonios* will cast **Aetherflail**.
 Move to the correct side, in or out, on the correct tile.

 He will chain with a random **Pitiless Flail of Grace** or **Pitiless Flail of Purgation**.
 The main Tank has to go to the centre to avoid being knockback into the wall.